 If your dentist has determined that you need your tooth extracted, you will be told what to expect throughout the process.
 Our oral surgeon ensures that it is a pain and stress-free procedure.
 You will be numbed with a local or full anesthetic before the process begins, so the procedure itself will not be uncomfortable.

 There are different types of tooth extractions that you may be a candidate for.
 A regular tooth extraction, for example, is the perfect procedure for you if you have suffered an injury or you are dealing with decay.
 An impacted tooth requires a different type of extraction that goes deeper into the bone of your jaw.

 Depending on the nature and severity of your tooth extraction, you may also need a tooth replacement.
 Dental implants and dentures are some of the most common tooth replacements around the world, and can restore your mouth to its natural and functional fulness.

 Schedule Your Dental Checkup ASAP

-At Alta Dental Care, we know how important it is to keep your mouth in good health.
+At My Dentist Upland, we know how important it is to keep your mouth in good health.
 If you have had an injury, or you are dealing with bacterial decay and infection, you should reach out to your local dental professional right away.
 Our molar removal Upland procedures can help eliminate infection and injury while restoring your mouth to good health.
 Schedule an appointment with us today and say goodbye to toothaches and discomfort!